Campus Life

 Student Organizations

-Student organizations are created and run by students with support from the University through the Office of the Dean of Undergraduate Students, the Pace Center for Civic Engagement, the Office of Religious Life, and Campus Recreation.
-Some 500 organizations make it easy for students to engage their interests outside the classroom.
+Student organizations are created and run by undergraduate and graduate students with support from the University through the Office of the Dean of Undergraduate Students, the Pace Center for Civic Engagement, the Office of Religious Life, Campus Recreation, and the Office of the Dean of the Graduate School.
+Some 500+ organizations make it easy for students to engage their interests outside the classroom.

 Reserve Officer Training Corps (ROTC)

-Princeton students may participate in the Army, Air Force or Navy ROTC programs.
+Princeton students may participate in the Army, Air Force or Naval ROTC programs.
 The Army program is hosted at Princeton and includes students from TCNJ, Rider University and Rowan University.
-The Air Force and Navy programs are cross-town programs hosted at Rutgers University.
+The Air Force and Naval programs are cross-town programs hosted at Rutgers University.
 Princeton ROTC celebrated its 100th anniversary on Veterans Day 2019.
-Fifty-eight students chose to participate in the ROTC programs during the 2022-23 academic year.
+Fifty-six students chose to participate in the ROTC programs during the 2023-24 academic year.
 These programs are conducted by the United States Armed Services.
 Participants engage in courses and activities that, if successfully completed, lead to a commission as an officer.

 Student Creative and Performing Arts Spaces